jenatton-Malik/jenatton-Malik/README.md

 All my boards are manufactured by **JLCPCB** — every PCB in these projects came from them.

-🔬 Last year I interned at **CERN** (MTA section), where I developed a software interface for an oscilloscope.
+🔬 Last year I interned at **CERN** (MTA section), where I developed Python interfaces for an oscilloscope and a function generator, and visited several test installations.

 ---